-No-one who currently refuses to believe in Christ, or who rejects Christ, will have any problem with the thought that they may not be among God’s elect.
-In fact, they prefer never to be among the elect!
-However, there are many genuine Christians who for a while (perhaps for many years) struggle with the doctrine of Divine, unconditional election.
+No person who (currently) refuses to believe in Christ, or who rejects Christ, will have any problem with the thought that they may not be one of God’s elect.
+However, there are many genuine Christians who for a while, perhaps for many years, struggle with the doctrine of Divine unconditional election.

 If people attend one of the better Protestant churches where some remnants of the old Reformed Christian faith are still taught (or where, we thank God, they are being rediscovered), then they will learn something about the sovereignty6 of God in the preaching.

-God is always God in the fullest sense of the word.
+God is, as always, God in the fullest sense of the word.
+He is sovereign over all things.
 What God decides or decrees is unalterable.
-No-one can change God’s plans or prevent his providences—for if that were possible, then it would be that God is not God over all things.
+No-one can change God’s plans, or prevent his providences, or thwart his predestination.

-Reformed theologians refer to these as second causes. ↩︎
+Reformed theologians refer to all these as second causes. ↩︎

 Unconditional Election is the name given to the second of the five points (tenets) of Calvinism. ↩︎

-Jakob Hermanszoon (better known by his Latinized name, Jakobus Arminius, or James Arminius in English), was a professor of theology in the Netherlands in the 16th-17th Centuries.
+Jakob Hermanszoon (better known by the Latinized form of his name, Jakobus Arminius, or James Arminius in English), was a professor of theology in the Netherlands in the 16th-17th Centuries.
 His views became the basis for the a movement of younger men who opposed the soteriological teachings of the Reformation.
 These men officially published their challenge in a document known as the Remonstrance (1610).
-The Dutch Reformed Churches’ Synod of Dort (1618-1619) was called together to discuss and respond to the Remonstrance (and the Synod was also attended by delegates from Reformed churches of other countries).
+The Dutch Reformed Churches’ Synod of Dort (1618-1619) was called together to discuss and respond to the Remonstrance (the Synod was also attended by delegates from Reformed churches of other countries).
 Their response is the document known as the Canons of Dort.
-Most people who essentially follow the Remonstrant teachings today know little (or nothing) about these things, and they usually don’t call themselves Arminians.
-Meanwhile, the Reformed system of Gospel doctrines has become labelled as Calvinism, and believers of the old Reformed doctrines of salvation are often called Calvinists. ↩︎
+Most people who essentially follow the Remonstrant teachings today know little or nothing about these things, and they usually don’t call themselves Arminians.
+Meanwhile, the Reformed system of gospel doctrines has become labelled as Calvinism, and believers of the old Reformed doctrines of salvation are often called Calvinists. ↩︎

 By asserting that God is sovereign, Reformed Christians mean that there is none higher; God has supreme power and authority that no-one can dispute, challenge or resist in any way. ↩︎